opossum-tool/OpossumUI/USER_GUIDE.md

 filters that allows for filtering for attributions marked for follow-up, first party and not first party.
 The last two are mutually exclusive.

-Clicking on the _edit_ buttons in the _name_ columns, navigates to the respective attribution in the `attribution view`.
+Clicking on the _edit_ buttons in the _name_ columns, navigates to the respective attribution in the `audit view`.

 ### Preferred Attributions <a name="preferred_attributions"></a>